Performance Measurement Glossary: Key Terms

 Delivery and schedule performance

-- Sprint velocity: story points or work items completed by the end of a sprint.
+- Sprint velocity: story points completed by the end of a sprint

-- On-time delivery rate: percentage of projects or releases completed by their agreed deadlines.
+- On-time delivery rate: percentage of projects completed by agreed deadlines

-- Schedule performance index (SPI): compares earned value to planned value to show whether work progressed as scheduled during the measured period.
+- Schedule performance index (SPI): earned value versus planned value over a completed period

 Financial and cost performance

-- Budget variance: difference between actual spending and planned budget after costs are incurred.
+- Budget variance: difference between actual and planned spending after costs are incurred

-- Project profitability: revenue minus total costs, confirming financial success only after completion.
+- Project profitability: revenue minus total costs, confirmed only after delivery

 Quality and defect metrics

-- Defect rate: number of defects per unit (such as per thousand lines of code) discovered after release.
+- Defect rate: defects per unit discovered after release

-- Escaped defects: issues that reached production instead of being caught earlier in testing.
+- Escaped defects: issues that reached production instead of being caught in testing

 Customer and stakeholder satisfaction

-- Customer satisfaction scores: feedback collected after product delivery or project completion.
+- Customer satisfaction scores: feedback collected after delivery

-- Net promoter score (NPS): likelihood that customers would recommend the product or service.
+- Net promoter score (NPS): the likelihood that customers would recommend the product

-- Stakeholder acceptance rate: proportion of deliverables accepted without major rework after delivery.
+- Stakeholder acceptance rate: deliverables accepted without major rework

 Team performance

-- Team retention rate: percentage of team members who remain through project completion.
+- Team retention rate: percentage of members who remain through project completion

-- Actual effort vs. estimated effort: comparison of time actually spent to initial estimates.
+- Actual vs. estimated effort: time spent compared to initial estimates

-- Utilization rate: percentage of available working hours spent on billable or productive work.
+- Utilization rate: available hours spent on billable or productive work

 Process effectiveness

-- Code review turnaround time: the average time reviews took over a completed period.
+- Code review turnaround time: average review duration over a completed period

-- Deployment frequency: number of production releases over a specific timeframe.
+- Deployment frequency: production releases over a given timeframe

-- Change failure rate: share of deployments that caused incidents or required rollback.
+- Change failure rate: deployments that caused incidents or required rollback

 Organizations typically select a focused set of lagging indicators aligned with their goals so they can evaluate outcomes consistently and improve planning and estimation over time.